UGS product life-cycle management software facilitates designs aimed at rapid aircraft assembly

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Eclipse 500 Uses 3D Master Models for FAA Certification".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Eclipse 500 Uses 3D Master Models for FAA Certification".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.